openziti-test-kitchen/ziti-tv/live-stream/2026/08-14/ziti-tv-appetizer-episode.md

 ## 15. What's next: AI-shaped services

-`docs/llm-mcp-integration-plan.md` is a plan, not shipped code.
+[`llm-mcp-integration-plan.md`](llm-mcp-integration-plan.md), beside this file, is a plan.
+None of the files it names exist in the repo yet.

 It adds two dark services beside `httpService` and `reflectService`: `llmService`, an OpenAI-compatible chat endpoint on `llm-gateway`, and `mcpService`, an MCP endpoint aggregating tools on `mcp-gateway`.
 No public IP, no open port, no API key to leak — nothing on the internet reaches it, your agent does.

-Phase 1: `overlay/proxyServer.go` binds the service and reverse-proxies to a loopback sidecar, `FlushInterval = -1` since chat completions and MCP are both SSE.
+Phase 1: a new `overlay/proxyServer.go` binds the service and reverse-proxies to a loopback sidecar, `FlushInterval = -1` since chat completions and MCP are both SSE.
 Avoids pulling zrok, the Agora SDK and a second `sdk-golang` pin into a module that also builds for wasm.

-The client-side artifacts are the interesting part: `clients/llmproxy.go` on `127.0.0.1:8080` forwarding over the overlay so unmodified OpenAI clients work, and `clients/mcp.go` as a stdio-to-overlay bridge so a few lines of `mcpServers` config give an agent tools on an endpoint with no address.
+The client-side artifacts are the interesting part: a `clients/llmproxy.go` on `127.0.0.1:8080` forwarding over the overlay so unmodified OpenAI clients work, and a `clients/mcp.go` stdio-to-overlay bridge so a few lines of `mcpServers` config give an agent tools on an endpoint with no address.

 Phase 3: a `ziti:` transport contributed upstream to both gateways beside their zrok and Agora paths, making the